shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

   - For the Research Awards, applicants can design a research project in collaboration with an organization based abroad.
 I did a Fulbright in 2014 to study wolves in India -- if anyone has any questions about the application process, I'm happy to answer questions over email.

-  - **For Pakistani scholars**: Pakistan has one of the largest Fulbright program and offers a wide range of fellowship types (Grants for funding graduate degrees, undergraduate and teacher exchange programs, etc).
-Check out the [United States Educational Foundation in Pakistan's](https://www.usefpakistan.org/ProgramsHome.cfm?Tab=Programs) website for more information.
+  - **For Pakistani scholars**: Pakistan has one of the largest Fulbright program and offers a wide range of fellowship types (grants for funding graduate degrees, undergraduate and teacher exchange programs, etc).
+Check out the [United States Educational Foundation in Pakistan](https://www.usefpakistan.org/ProgramsHome.cfm?Tab=Programs)'s website for more information.